-So, we're in Kyrgyzstan!
-On this day, we will literally take the whole of Lake Issyk-Kul and stop at stunning natural sites such as the Red Rocks and the Fairy Tale Canyon.
-The lake itself is extremely majestic from any point of view, so it will accompany us with its beauty the whole trip.
-It's important that the lake doesn't freeze in winter!
+So, we are in Kyrgyzstan!
+On this day we will literally drive around the entire Issyk-Kul Lake, stopping along the way at stunning natural sites such as Red Rocks and Fairy Tale Canyon.
+The lake itself is extremely majestic from any point, so it will accompany us with its beauty for the whole trip.
+Important - the lake does not freeze in winter!

 Exquisite interior of the cafe combined with large and appetizing portions of dishes and drinks.
 There's a wi-fi.

 The road to the next two points will be very long and there may not be any cafes and restaurants on the way, so it is advisable to go to the market in Karakol or any supermarket/shopping center to buy food for the trip.

 Another very beautiful place is Jety-Oguz Gorge.
 There are red rocks in a row, which are called "seven bulls".
 There's a rock in Jety-Ogus Gorge called "broken heart".
 There's a very romantic legend about her.
 There was one very beautiful girl in the world, everyone wanted to marry her.
 Two dzhigits, who were friends with each other, decided to fight for her heart because the girl could not make a choice between them - she liked both of them very much.
 None of the young men survived the fight, and the girl realized that she was left to blame and that she would always be alone.
 And that's when she ripped her heart out of her chest, which became this very rock.
 There is a belief that if two lovers stand under this rock, they will have eternal love.